 Jesus claimed to have all authority on earth and in heaven, which means the enemy has none.

+Now authority and power are two different things.
+The enemy has no authority, but he is very good at lying to gain power in our lives.
 The only power the enemy has over us as believers is the power we give him.
 In other words, his only hope is that we will believe his lies.
 Mind games and lies are all he has left to work with.
 But when we are focused on the Word of God and walking in His truth, the enemy can’t hurt us.

 Not only that, but we too have authority over the enemy.
 Not by our own name, but by the name of Jesus who lives within us.
 We exercise this authority every time we pray “in Jesus name” at the end of our prayers.